 Halston was all around solid.
 She demonstrated all the movements soundly and made sure that everyone had scaling options as needed.
 We had no major complaints, but just felt that there was a little something missing.
 We wanted her to bring a little more energy and enthusiasm to push us through the challenging workouts.

 Swoon, Tribeca.
 We love you.
-The studio occupies two floors on Church Street right across from one of our favorite bakeries: Tribeca Treats.
+The studio at Exceed in Tribeca occupies two floors on Church Street right across from one of our favorite bakeries: Tribeca Treats.
 When you enter the studio, you’re greeted by a large lobby with a front desk, a small retail space, cubbies and a place to stretch and wait for your class.
 The actual workout space is padded with wall to wall rubber flooring and is located right off the main lobby.
 It’s not the largest workout space but it gets the job done.
 They could have afforded to lend a little more space to the workout room and less to the lobby.

 Descend the narrow staircase to get down to the lower level, which hosts another open floor workout space and locker rooms for men and women.
 The workout space appeared to be used for personal training and as an area where the trainers come to get jacked.
 The locker rooms do the trick but aren’t that spacious.
 There are three women’s showers, with lockers to store your belongings, blow dryers and the other usual amenities.
 There isn’t a lot of space to spread out so just remember to keep your hands to yourself.